Three Myths That Might Be Sabotaging Your Diet

-1. Myth #1-It Doesn’t Matter What Time You Eat Dinner.
-New research shows that mice who ate an early dinner then went on a 16-hour fast are slimmer than rodents that consume the same amount of calories around the clock.
+New research found that mice who ate an early dinner then went on a 16-hour fast are slimmer than mice who consumed the same amount of calories around the clock.
 Researchers suspect the long time between meals allows the body to process food differently.
 If that’s not enough, people who chow down late at night tend to eat more and have increased triglyceride levels, which can increase your chance of suffering a heart attack or stroke.

-3. Myth #3- Eating Multiple, Small Meals Each Day is best for Weight Loss.
-The theory that noshing the day away to curb your appetite is great if you love to eat, but not backed up by a lot of research.
+The theory that eating through the day to curb your appetite is great if you love to eat, but not backed up by a lot of research.
 A new study shows that dieters who followed a low-calorie diet had the same amount of appetite and hunger whether they had a solid breakfast, lunch and dinner or six mini meals.